Analysis 2018 – Submission Guidance

 - Currency is assumed to be pounds sterling.

-To calculate the award value for 2018, we use an annualised commitment calculation; this means dividing the total value of the award by the number of days/months it is/was active, then multiply by the number of days/months it is/was active in 2018.
+To calculate the award value specifically for 2018 from the TotalAward value, we use an annualised commitment calculation; this means dividing the total value of the award by the number of days/months it is/was active, then multiply by the number of days/months it is/was active in 2018.
 This gives a predicted amount of spend.
 Further details on why we use this method can be found in the accompanying HRCS FAQ document (2018).
+Submissions of AnnualAward values will use this value as provided (no calculations based on start/end dates).

 AwardTitle, AwardAbstract, AwardLayAbstract and Keywords